bearfighting/schema-transformation-toolkit/docs/development/progress.md

 - runtime record nodes should fail explicitly when their keys do not match the current string-key shared boundary
 - higher-level SDK reporting should summarize target-layer caveats without turning parse-side normalization notes into report noise
 - shared unknown nodes should report widening when they render as TypeScript `unknown`
+- unions should report widening when direct or reference-resolved unknown branches effectively absorb narrower TypeScript member semantics
+- shared IR traversal should be centralized first for diagnostics and validation, not forced into emitter code prematurely

 The current unsupported parser surface should also be read in two buckets: